priesdelly/SWPractice_TermProject/README.md

 # Non-Functional Requirements
 - Security:
   - The system shall authenticate users using username password.
-  - The system shall be able to keep user’s transactions
+  - The system shall be able to keep user’s transactions confidential.
-- confidential.
 - Performance:
-    - The system shall response to a request in 3 seconds.
+  - The system shall respond to a request in 3 seconds.
 - Usability:
   - The system shall be used and test via Postman.

 # Constraints
 - The system shall be a web API.